nickcosmo/my-unsplash/README.md

 ## Technologies Used
  * Front-End: Vue3
- * Back-End: NodeJS REST API
+ * Back-End: NodeJS and MongoDB

 ## Challenge